 MATTHEW: Band on the Run, (1973), 10/10, on the other hand, deserves its accolades.
 It is one of those albums that simply works.
 The Paul & Wings ingredients are the same, but the formula is tweaked, and the result is finally the record that one imagines the previous four might have been.
 Play the late Beatles albums to someone who (somehow) has never even heard of them, then play BOTR and say it was the Fab Four’s 1973 record, they’d surely believe you (they might ask why only one Beatle sang, but musically they’d accept it).
 As a result, it thus never ages.
 Like Abbey Road, it is immortal.
 RRS sounds like the early 70s.
 BOTR sounds like a great rock/pop record.
 I admit I’m pretty much over “Jet,” which has become tiresome after a thousand listens; and the original UK album version without “Helen Wheels” is better.
 Nor is it my absolute most-loved Wings album (that’s still to come).
 But there’s surely no doubt that it’s the best album Paul made in the 70s (and one of his best two or three ever).

 HOPE: Band On The Run (1973), 9/10: BOTR is like Sgt.
 Pepper to me.
-As in the first Beatle album I owned as a kid was Pepper and in turn BOTR was the first Macca solo album to find it’s way into my meagre collection.
-I played it endlessly, front to back and it invariably became the gage by which all other Macca records I got would be compared to.
-But as Pepper has gradually descended down the Beatle album ranking lists over the years making way for the likes of Revolver, White Album (and lately Abbey Road), somewhere along the way the charms and virtues of other Macca albums, including Ram, came to knock BOTR off the top spot as far as frequency of listening and overall love for me.
+As in the first Beatle album I owned as a kid was Pepper and in turn BOTR was the first Macca solo album to find its way into my meager collection.
+I played it endlessly, front to back and it invariably became the gauge by which all other Macca records I got would be compared to.
+But as Pepper has gradually descended down the Beatle album-ranking lists over the years making way for the likes of Revolver, White Album (and lately Abbey Road), somewhere along the way the charms and virtues of other Macca albums, including Ram, came to knock BOTR off the top spot as far as frequency of listening and overall love for me.
 In fact, there are at least 5 other Macca albums from the ’70s I listen to with more frequency than BOTR.
 But my feelings are driven solely by over-familiarity, it is still a ridiculously wonderful pop album and is deserving of every accolade it gets!

 I think the real stars of BOTR are not the piano pounders, but the gentler animals, specifically “No Words” and “Bluebird”; both are melodically stunning and I absolutely adore them to this day.
 Still, I have to offer a true confession that you ain’t gonna like Matthew… which is that the song I play the most is, okay, it’s freakin’ “Jet”.
 Ah Mater, I’ll never get tired of yer.